-Single Survey Communal areas Not applicable.
-Garages and permanent outbuildings There is no car garage pertaining to the property.
+Conservatories / porches Not applicable.
+Communal areas Circulation areas visually inspected.
+Access to the property is gained via a main door.
+Garages and permanent outbuildings Visually inspected.
+There is former stable building which has been converted into a double car garage with a separate living, bedroom and shower room accommodation.
+There is also a workshop.
 Outside areas and boundaries Visually inspected.
-There are well maintained garden grounds pertaining to the property.
+There are substantial garden grounds pertaining to the property.
+The Manse burn runs through the front/side garden.
 Ceilings Visually inspected from floor level.
-The ceilings would appear to be finished in plasterboard.
+The ceilings are of lath and plaster and plasterboard design.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls would appear to be finished in plasterboard.
+The internal walls are of lath and plaster design.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-No sub floor inspection was possible, the sub floor access hatch could not be located.
-No comment can be made on the condition of the sub floor area.
+No access was gained to any sub-floor area.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The doors are of timber panelled and timber and glazed design.
-Kitchen facilities are on modern lines.
+The internal doors are of timber panelled and timber glazed design.
+Adequate kitchen units within

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a stove within the lounge.
+There is a gas fire within the lounge.

 Internal decorations Visually inspected.
-The property is in good decorative order.
+The property is in fair decorative order.

 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply of electricity.
+Mains supply.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply of gas
+Main supply of gas.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply of water.
-Sanitary fittings are along modern lines.
+Mains supplies of water.
 No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
 Timbers are assumed to be in a satisfactory condition.

 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Heating is by means of a gas fired central heating system.
-The system is fired by a Worcester Greenstar boiler.
-Radiators and underfloor heating are installed.
+Heating is by means of a Baxi combi boiler.
+There is a water tank.
+Additional electric heaters are installed.